philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 }
 ```

-When the above media query matches, the `font-size` value becomes `1.25em` and all descendants of `<body>` will update accordingly.
+When the above `@media` rule matches, the `font-size` value becomes `1.25em` and all descendants of `<body>` will update accordingly.
 Since the new declaration didn't override the `color`, the original declaration still applies.

-The same thing happens to custom properties; *their values are live!* Any time you define a custom property in a media query or class declaration, as soon as that declaration matches or stops matching, the custom property value automatically updates throughout the site.
+The same thing happens to custom properties.
+Just like regular properties, their values are live!
+Any time you define a custom property in a media query or class declaration, as soon as that declaration matches or stops matching, the custom property value automatically updates throughout the site.

 ## Using custom properties